benzatman/NFLQBAnalysis2021/README.md

 # NFLQBAnalysis2021
-Shows the QB rankings based on my algorithm
+Shows the QB rankings based on my algorithm.
 Look at Results.csv to see the results